 UChicago students have access to over 160 research centers and committees, six libraries within the University of Chicago Library system with over 11 million volumes, three museums (including the Oriental Institute), nearly 60 opportunities for study abroad, and built-in mentoring, advising, and other support.
 The University receives hundreds of millions of dollars in sponsored research awards annually, and undergraduates take part in projects that shape the way we understand and interact with the world.

 RESOURCES FOR RESEARCH

 LABS, CENTERS, AND INSTITUTES

 The University of Chicago is one of only two universities in the nation to manage two U.S. Department of Energy National Labs—Argonne National Laboratory and Fermilab—and has a deep affiliation with the Marine Biological Laboratory in Woods Hole, MA.
-Other institutes fostering research and hosting events include the Institute for Molecular Engineering, the Institute of Politics, the Institute for Biophysical Dynamics, the Urban Education Institute, and the Enrico Fermi Institute.
+Other institutes fostering research and hosting events include the Pritzker School of Molecular Engineering, the Institute of Politics, the Institute for Biophysical Dynamics, the Urban Education Institute, and the Enrico Fermi Institute.
 Other centers include the Pozen Family Center for Human Rights, the Center for the Study of Race, Politics, and Culture, the Martin Marty Center for the Advanced Study of Religion.